YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 **gtm_zlib_cmp_level** specifies the zlib compression level used in the replication stream by the source and receiver servers.
 By default, replication does not use compression.

-**gtm_zmaxtptime** specifies the initial value of the $ZMAXTPTIME Intrinsic Special Variable, which controls whether and when YottaDB issues a TPTIMEOUT error for a TP transaction that runs too long. gtm_zmaxtptime specifies time in seconds and the default is 0, which indicates "no timeout" (unlimited time).
-The maximum value of gtm_zmaxtptime is 60 seconds and the minimum is 0; YottaDB ignores gtm_zmaxtptime if it contains a value outside of this recognized range.
+**ydb_maxtptime** (gtm_zmaxtptime) specifies the initial value of the $ZMAXTPTIME Intrinsic Special Variable, which controls whether and when YottaDB issues a TPTIMEOUT error for a TP transaction that runs too long. ydb_maxtptime specifies time in seconds and the default is 0, which indicates "no timeout" (unlimited time).
+The maximum value of ydb_maxtptime is 60 seconds and the minimum is 0; YottaDB ignores ydb_maxtptime if it contains a value outside of this recognized range.
 This range check does not apply to SET $ZMAXTPTIME.

 **gtm_zquit_anyway** specifies whether the code of the form QUIT <expr> execute as if it were SET <tmp>=<expr> QUIT:$QUIT tmp QUIT, where <tmp> is a temporary local variable in the YottaDB runtime system that is not visible to application code.
 This setting is a run-time setting, rather than a compiler-time setting.
 If gtm_zquit_anyway is defined and evaluates to 1 or any case-independent string or leading substrings of "TRUE" or "YES", code of the form QUIT <expr> executes as if it were SET <tmp>=<expr> QUIT:$QUIT tmp QUIT.
 If gtm_zquit_anyway is not defined or evaluates to 0 or any case-independent string or leading substrings of "FALSE" or "NO", YottaDB executes QUIT <expr> as specified by the standard.